joeromero/docs/maps_api.md

 }
 ```

-You can use the ``layergroupid`` to create a URL template for accessing tiles on the client.
+You can use the ``layergroupid`` to instantiate a URL template for accessing tiles on the client.
 Here we use the ```layergroupid``` from the example response above in this URL template:

 ```
 http://documentation.cartodb.com/tiles/layergroup/c01a54877c62831bb51720263f91fb33:0/{z}/{x}/{y}.png